watchmego/practice-for-week-15-react-thunk-pokedex-long-practice/README.md

 In the `package.json` file on your frontend, notice the `"proxy": "http://localhost:5000"`.
 This line tells the development server to proxy any unknown requests to your backend server port.
-So **you must always ensure that the `PORT` variable in your backend `.env` file has the same port number as the proxy setting in your frontend `package.json`**.
+So **you must always ensure that the `PORT` variable in your backend __.env__ file has the same port number as the proxy setting in your frontend __package.json__**.
 Remember: this approach only works in development using `npm start`.

-You will make api calls from your frontend to your backend server.
-When making api calls to your backend, don't write out your base URL for every call.
+You will make API calls from your frontend to your backend server.
+When making API calls to your backend, don't write out your base URL for every call.
 Instead, write your fetch calls like this: `fetch('/api/pokemon')`.

 ## Phase 1: Dispatch thunk actions in `PokemonBrowser`